hyun9junn/FlatQuant-RealQuant/README.md

 python ./benchmarks/benchmark_lm_eval.py --lm_eval_batch_size 16
 ```

+- This code should be run with transformer==4.45.0
 - If you want to check original speedup in the FlatQuant paper, use `--random_mode`.
-It is better to use transformer==4.36 with `git checkout 6442984` for results with high similarity to the original paper.
+It is better to use transformer==4.36.0 with `git checkout bfd9e88` for results with high similarity to the original paper.
 - ⚠️ Currently, only quantized models with WAKV sym_quantize are supported.

 ### Only use pre-quantized model